 Death Valley.
 Its name conjures up visions of sun-bleached cow skulls, rattlesnakes and desolate ribbons of asphalt shimmering in the desert heat.

-But while these images are not far removed from reality, especially in the Great Basin, which holds the unflattering title of the hottest place on earth, there is much more to see and do in Death Valley than meets the eye – and much more life here – and water – than you would expect.
+But while these images are not far removed from reality, especially in the Great Basin, which holds the unflattering title of the hottest place on earth, I learned that there is much more to see and do in Death Valley than meets the eye – and much more life here – and water – than you would expect.

 I also learned that names in Death Valley can sometimes be very telling, at other times deceptive, but there’s always a story behind each one.